talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

 ### Minimal Perturbation Experimentation process
+- Simulating students making changes to their registrations
 - Each updated/modified Students file (Students-1.xlsx) is initialised to a copy of Students.xlsx file and the modifications then made.
 New students are added at the end of the file.